 TRIPWIRES (And How To Avoid Them) This page goes beyond the twin themes of college generosity and college affordability.
 It is based on both my recent experience helping my children with their college searches and my professional experience in law and law enforcement - especially as my experience related to white collar crime - along with my employment in regulated industries.
-While the remainder of this website is mainly "scientific" - meaning its purpose is to show you how to get relevant results for yourselves by following simple instructions and then turning the crank, the basis of this page is "anecdotal" - meaning it's based on incidents that I have personally observed.
-But I've found that anecdotal observations, like testimony in court, can add as much or more value than their scientific counterparts,and I expect you find that true of this page.
-Think of it this way, it takes about fifteen minutes to read this page, but it might save your, or your kid's, college education.
+The issues I raise here are serious, they directly impact the success or failure of your child's education, and I've never seen them raised anywhere else.
+So, think of it this way, it takes about fifteen minutes to read this page, but it might save your kid's - or your - college education.

-Net Price Calculator programs, if used efficiently, can dramatically improve the effectiveness of your college search.
+Net Price Calculator programs, if used efficiently, can dramatically improve the effectiveness of your college search by eliminating the risk of excessive college costs and loans.
 The NPC requirement for colleges resulted from federal governmental action, and - once NPC's become part of the college application consciousness - that requirement will probably result in a healthy competition among colleges that will benefit all students and parents.
 The same has not occurred - there has been no positive action by our national government - in number of areas that are just as important to your college search as affordability.
-You need to be alert to them, because an ill-informed decision in one of them can nullify your entire purpose.
+You need to be alert to them, because an ill-informed decision in one of them can nullify the entire purpose of your college search.
 We've been talking a lot about costs so far, and these bring another cost into our discussion, i.e. what is the cost of a broken dream?
 Phrased another way, to avoid the cost of a broken dream, how can we conveniently and reliably sift dream-breaking schools and programs from dream-making schools and programs?
 The only answer I have now is for students and families to be alert to the issues involved and to work hard to get the data one school at a time.
 I think that the ultimate solution will require federal government action, but up till then we're on our own.

 II.
 Consumer Protection and the College Search